 Finding the right boots may seem like an easy task, but we all have different feet.
 Some feet are wide, narrow, extra small, or extra big, and making sure that your boots contour to your feet in a way that keeps you firmly grounded will make your experience on the mountain much better.
-To help get you started on finding a great pair of snowboard boots, we have done the research and put together the following list.
+To help get you started on finding a great pair of snowboard boots, we have done the research and put together a top ten best snowboarding boots list to help you decide which one suits your needs.
 By the end of sifting through our fantastic boot options, you will have a good idea of what options are out there.

 - Burton Imperial